helios-earth/helios-sdk-python/docs/user/session.rst

+.. _helios_session_instances:

 Helios Session Instances
 ========================

-A Helios session depends on properly established authentication procedures.
+A Helios :meth:`Session <helios.core.session.Session>` depends
+on properly established authentication procedures.
 See :ref:`authentication` for more information.
-The Helios :meth:`~helios.core.session.Session` stores your authentication information and will fetch an API token.
+It also stores your authentication information and will fetch an API token.
 This token is required for any API queries.

-Once a session has been created, the token will be written to the ".helios_token" file in your home directory.
+Once a session has been created, the token will be written to the `.helios_token` file in your home directory.
 This token will be reused until it becomes invalid.

 Creating a Session
 ------------------

 If authentication is stored on your machine starting a session is simple.
-Create a :meth:`~helios.core.session.Session` instance without any inputs.
+Create a :meth:`Session <helios.core.session.Session>` instance without any inputs.
 The authentication information stored on your machine will automatically be applied.

 .. code-block:: python